A Heavy-Load-Enhanced and Changeable-Periodicity-Perceived Workload Prediction Network: Methodology

-\mn\ calculates the time series autocorrelation coefficient $\rho_k$ for each machine as shown in Eq.\ref{autoCorr}, which represents the linear correlation among all workloads with interval $k$ (i.e., linear correlation between $X_{t}$ and $X_{t-k}$, for every $t\in \{t\in \mathbb{N}^+|t<sequence\ length\}$, $X_{t}$ stands for the workload at $t$-th time slot).
+which represents the linear correlation among all workloads with interval $k$ (i.e., linear correlation between $X_{t}$ and $X_{t-k}$, for every $t\in \{t\in \mathbb{N}^+|t<l\}$, $X_{t}$ stands for the workload at the $t$-th time slot).
 As shown in Fig. \ref{fig:auto}, when the workload is periodic, the autocorrelation coefficient rises to a large value again after the first decline, which represents a high hop relevance of workload.
 While the sequence is aperiodic, the autocorrelation coefficients are shown in Fig. \ref{fig:npAuto}, which have a distinct pattern.
-Therefore, \mn\ sets a hyperparameter $\mathcal{T}$ and judges whether a time series is periodic by detecting whether the autocorrelation coefficient crosses over $\mathcal{T}$ again.
+Therefore, PePNet sets a hyperparameter $\mathcal{T}$ and judges whether a time series is periodic by detecting whether the autocorrelation coefficient crosses over $\mathcal{T}$ again.
 The value of $\mathcal{T}$ denotes the acceptable range of periodicity strictness.

 The position of the first peak in autocorrelation coefficients of periodic sequence strikes the highest hop relevance and denotes the length of one period.
 We illustrate it in Fig. \ref{fig:auto}.
-The reason why the autocorrelation coefficient shows such a pattern is that the user behavior is continuous in time, so the autocorrelation coefficients of small $k$ are large.
-As the time interval $k$ increases, the relevance drops down.
-But when the time interval $k$ reaches around the integer multiple of period length, the workload at the two moments $X_t$ and $X_{t-k}$ shows a high linear correlation again.
+The reason why the autocorrelation coefficient shows such a pattern is that the user behavior is continuous in time, thus autocorrelation coefficients of small $k$ are large.
+As $k$ increases, the relevance drops down.
+But when $k$ reaches around the integer multiple of period length, the workload at the two moments $X_t$ and $X_{t-k}$ shows a high linear correlation again.